mkachline/guarduino/README.md

 # Quick Start
 1. git clone
-2. Open in the Arduino IDE
+2. Open project in Arduino IDE
 3. Configure a MAC address,
 4. Configure MQTT server IP, user and password.
-5. Install related libraries
+5. Install needed libraries
 6. Compile, upload image into your Aruino Mega
 7. Wire up a door sensor with three wires, 5v, "NO", and "NC"
 8. Plug "NO" into arduino pin 22